darrida-old/chromeos_jupyter_for_userland/README.md

 ```
 * Copy and paste the URL into Chrome, and replace the "(localhost or 127.0.0.1)" with you sessions, IP (i.e., 100.115.92.2).
 * Jupyter Note should launch normally.
-* DONE - Jupyter can now be used by: Launch UserLAnd, launch Ubuntu session, use Secure Shell App to ssh, run jupyter command.
+* DONE
   * You now have an environment with jupyter, pandas, bs4, and matplotlib.
 To install additional packages, just use pip as root, or "sudo pip."
   * Note: it's possible that a little trial and error is needed for some packges (if you read the jupyter-setup.sh file, you'll see that two dependencies for matplotlib had to be installed via apt-get before the package would install successfully)

+#### Daily Usage:
+1. Launch UserLAnd
+2. Launch Ubuntu session
+3. SSH using the Secure Shell App
+4. Launch jupyter using the commands either above or below.

 #### Additional Notes:
 * Include sessions actual IP in launch command, to avoid editing the URL after copy/paste: